17 Perfect Things to Do in Prague in Winter [2024-2025]

 A few of my favorite traditional Czech dishes include guláš s knedlíky (Czech-style goulash stew with handmade sliced bread dumplings), vepřo-knedlozelo (roast pork with cabbage and bread dumplings), and česnečka, a delicious garlicky broth laced with caraway seeds and topped with rye bread croutons.

-It also has plenty of medieval-themed entertainment – from swordsmen to jugglers and more – which makes it perfect for families or those looking to have a really immersive and unique dinner experience.
+It also has plenty of medieval-themed entertainment, from swordsmen to jugglers and more, which makes it perfect for families or those looking to have an immersive and unique dinner experience.

 It also has vegan, vegetarian, pescetarian, and gluten-free options (in addition to meat and poultry) so it has options to suit just about every dietary requirement.